 Tattoo Scab or Scar?
 How to Tell if Your Tattoo is Healing Properly

-While getting a new tattoo can be a thrilling experience, knowing how to take care of it properly afterward is essential.
+Getting a new tattoo can be exciting, but it's important to know how to take care of it afterwards.
 And that means knowing what to expect.
 And, like it or not, a big part of the healing process of a healthy tattoo is scabbing.

 Sabbed Tattoo of bird